New Year, Old Me... and that’s okay!

 It helps me slow down, feel grounded, and sets the tone for a mindful evening.

-Another goal is to listen to my body more — especially when I’m not feeling well.
+Another goal is to listen to my body more, especially when I’m not feeling well.

 That might mean taking a rest day without guilt, or noticing the cues when my body feels stressed.
+Self-care isn’t a trend.
+It’s personal.
+And it looks different for everyone.

 Reflect, and Choose

-You only get one life — and you’re living it right now.
+You only get one life and you’re living it right now.

 So instead of waiting for the “perfect” version of yourself, ask: